 Were You a Victim of an Impaired Truck Driver?
 Contact Us Now

-If you’ve been injured in an accident involving an impaired truck driver, don’t wait to speak with an attorney.
+If you’ve been injured in an accident involving an impaired truck driver, speak with an attorney.
 There’s a limited window for filing these sorts of claims, and the sooner you get started, the better.
 Contact the Law Offices of Michael J. Gopin, PLLC, now for your free case review.